BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/isengard.md

 - Heroic March

-**ACTIVE/PASSIVE RULES**
+**SPECIAL RULES**

-- **Let 'em have it!** `ACTIVE` - At the start of the Fight Phase, during the Declare Heroic Actions step, Rowan may declare a free Heroic Combat.
+- **Let 'em have it!** `ACTIVE`

+At the start of the Fight Phase, during the Declare Heroic Actions step, Rowan may declare a free Heroic Combat.
 If he does, he must using the ensuing Move to Charge an enemy Hobbit Hero model.
 If he cannot do so, then he cannot use this special rule.

-- **Put 'em in Chains** `ACTIVE` - If this model wins a Combat, then instead of making Strikes, they may choose a Hobbit model they were Engaged in Combat with and roll a D6.
+- **Put 'em in Chains** `ACTIVE`

+If this model wins a Combat, then instead of making Strikes, they may choose a Hobbit model they were Engaged in Combat with and roll a D6.
 If it is higher than the model's Strength, that model is put in chains, treated as if it had suffered the Paralyse Magic Power.
 However, the effects will not immediately end should this model have no Will points or be slain.

-- **Burn it Down!** `ACTIVE` - Once per game, if Rowan ends his Move within 1" of a single building or piece of woodland terrain, and he is not Engaged in Combat, roll a D6.
+- **Burn it Down!** `ACTIVE`

+Once per game, if Rowan ends his Move within 1" of a single building or piece of woodland terrain, and he is not Engaged in Combat, roll a D6.
 On 3+, it is set on fire.
 Any model within base contact of it during the End Phase of any turn must roll a D6.
 On a 4+, they are immediately Set Ablaze.

 </div>